 How Power Works in Spiritual Culture

 Like some of the above-mentioned, Chopra has spent decades building his empire as a spiritual teacher, wellness entrepreneur, and author.
-He speaks easily about consciousness, healing, and transformation, while also moving comfortably in elite social and political circles.
+He speaks about consciousness, healing, and transformation, while also moving comfortably in elite social and political circles.
 Spiritual authority and social power can reinforce each other, making it harder to question behaviour or examine ethical boundaries.
 The truth is, he has faced public criticism, lawsuits and claims of boundary-crossing behaviour since 1991.
 While none of these claims has resulted in criminal charges or verified legal findings, allegations about him have continued to resurface.
 Still he continued to build his empire without much scrutiny.

 The Conditions That Allow Abuse to Persist